fbpx

 Celebrating the best new works by British, Irish or UK resident composers writing for classical and sound art.

-Eleven composers have been honoured with Ivor Novello Awards at The Ivors Classical Awards, celebrating the best new classical music and sound art.
+36 composers have been nominated for Ivor Novello Awards across eight categories celebrating classical music and sound art.

-The Ivors Classical Awards are supported by PRS for Music and BBC Radio 3 are broadcast partners.
+The Ivors Classical Awards are sponsored by PRS for Music.
+The awards presentation is in association with BBC Radio 3, who provide exclusive broadcast coverage.

 • Date